chuvanan/data_blog/content/post/2018-05-29-notes-on-installing-r-from-source.md

 not blame their decent voluntary works, I just can't wait to try out new features and improvements.
-Also, I've read some good [things](https://unix.stackexchange.com/questions/152346/what-is-the-difference-between-building-from-source-and-using-an-install-package) about building software from source, so this is a chance to boot up my technical expertise.
+Also, I've read some good [things](https://unix.stackexchange.com/questions/152346/what-is-the-difference-between-building-from-source-and-using-an-install-package) about building software from source, so this is a chance to boost up my technical expertise.

 The installation process was actually not so hard as I thought.
 But it still